Proverbs 7 – The Story of Seduction

 i.
 “Suddenly (Proverbs 3:25; 6:15) fixes the moment of decision and implies that the gullible acted without reflection but allowed his glands to do his thinking for him.”
 (Waltke)

 c.
 As an ox goes to the slaughter: The promise of the sexually immoral woman and the anticipation of the simple young man was for sensual pleasure and delight.
-What was really waiting for him was slaughter, and as an animal ripe for sacrifice or as a fool to the correction of the stocks.
+What was really waiting for him was slaughter; he was like an animal ripe for sacrifice or like a fool for the correction of the stocks.

 i.
 “As the ox goes to the slaughter, unconscious of his fate, perhaps dreaming of rich pasture, or as a fool goes to the stock, careless and unfeeling, so does this poor deluded victim rush on with pitiable mirth or indifference.”
 (Bridges)